dotswg/dots-requirements/draft-ietf-dots-requirements.md

 server:
 : A DOTS-aware network element handling and responding to messages from a client.
-  The server may enable mitigation on behalf of the client, if requested, by communicating the client's request to the mitigator and relaying any mitigator feedback to the client.
+  The server MAY enable mitigation on behalf of the client, if requested, by communicating the client's request to the mitigator and relaying any mitigator feedback to the client.
 A server MAY also be a mitigator.